ComputationalPhysiology/gotran/README.md

 ## Source code

-Source code can be found at <https://bitbucket.org/finsberg/gotran>
+Source code can be found at <https://bitbucket.org/finsberg/gotran>.
-See the [installation instructions](INSTALL.md) for details on how to install Gotran.

 ## License